-Bitter, Karl Theodore Francis,
+Bitter, Karl Theodore Francis, b.
+1867 d.
+1915

 Active in New York, N.Y.

-Collection size: 2.6 linear feet
+Collection size: 2.5 linear feet

 How to Use this Collection

-- Microfilm reels N70-8, N70-35, N70-40, & 673 available for use at Archives of American Art offices and through interlibrary loan.
+- Portions of the collection is available on microfilm reels N70-8, N70-35, N70-40, and 673 and are available at Archives of American Art offices and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.
-CLOSED FOR PROCESSING AND DIGITIZATION

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.